TheOdinProject/curriculum/react/react_introduction_rewrite.md

 If you need more convincing, the recent [2022 StackOverflow Developer Survey](https://survey.stackoverflow.co/2022/#section-most-popular-technologies-web-frameworks-and-technologies) should be reason enough to get excited about learning React.
 Still unsure?
 Check out [this article on why you should learn React](https://laptrinhx.com/top-10-reasons-why-you-should-learn-react-right-now-3718263995/).

-_Convinced and excited?
-Great, because it's going to change your life!
-Let's dive right into it._

 ### Assignment